StrongKey/FIDO-Server/CONTRIBUTING.md

 ## Coding Style

-The FIDO2 Server, Relying Party sample code, and the WebAuthn sample code are written in JavaScript and use XYZ to help enforce an internally consistent coding style.
+The FIDO2 server, Relying Party sample code, and the WebAuthn sample code are written in JavaScript and use XYZ to help enforce an internally consistent coding style.
 Contributions should be consistent with this style.